• Skip to primary navigation

 Head:

 Strong, clean-cut, balanced, with deep jaw and wide muzzle and nostrils.
-Straight or dished face.
-Ears are long and wide, resting below horizontal.
-Genetically horned; disbudding and dehorning recommended.
-(NOTE: in order to show at sanctioned shows, animals must be disbudded or dehorned).
+Facial profile should be straight.
+Ears are medium in length and width, resting below horizontal.
+Genetically horned; (NOTE: in order to show at sanctioned shows, animals must be disbudded or dehorned).
 Large eyes, widely set, bright and animated.

 Disqualifying Faults: